TencentAILabHealthcare/scpDeconv/ReadMe.md

 ## Data

-Input single cell proteomic data are in h5ad format.
+Input single cell proteomic data are in h5ad or csv format.
 Target data are in h5ad or csv format.
 Prediction results will be saved in csv format.

 ### Input single cell proteomic data format

-A h5ad file is needed for input single cell proteomic data.
-The cell type labels of single cells need to be stored in obs of h5ad.
+H5ad or csv files are needed for input single cell proteomic data.

+If single cell proteomic data are in h5ad format, cell metadata including celltype labels need to be stored in obs of Anndata object.
 The protein name or ID need to be kept in var_names of h5ad.

+If single cell proteomic data are in csv format, an extra csv file with cell metadata information need to be provided.
+And the protein name or ID need to be kept in the column name of csv file.

 ### Input tissue proteomic data format

-A h5ad file is needed for input tissue proteomic data.
-The protein name or ID need to be kept in var_names of h5ad.
+A h5ad or csv file is needed for input tissue proteomic data.
+The protein name or ID need to be kept in var_names of h5ad or in the column name of csv file.

 ### Output prediction results format